How to write and optimize in Surfer Content Editor

 Try to write your text so it has as many words marked green as possible.
 It is not easy to achieve the ideal density of every word and you shouldn’t be too niggling about that.
 The more green words, the higher the quality—that interests you the most.

 Quick Tip: Click on the word or phrase to see how it was used by your competitors!
 It might be a great way to get inspired! :)

 Verify the optimization

 Verification is all about checking if all elements are colored green.
-No more manual searches through the articles in the pursue of missing words and phrases.
+No more manual searches through the articles in the pursuit of missing words and phrases.

 Surfer will cross out any tips once you implement them in the text.
-They are not crucial for your text.
-It is enough if you use them just once.
+They are not crucial for your text and it is enough if you use them just once.

 Export the prepared content